 Drone Inspection Marketing

-Drone inspection marketing built around the verticals, sensors, and waivers enterprise buyers actually evaluate.
+Drone inspection marketing built around the verticals, sensors, and waivers enterprise customers actually evaluate.

-Inspection buyers do not procure "drones."
+Inspection customers do not procure "drones."
 They procure replacements for tower climbers, thermal scans on substations, LiDAR deliverables for infrastructure teams, and insured flight operations their EH&S department will sign off on.
-We build the website, search presence, and proof architecture around those specific decisions so telecom, energy, and industrial prospects recognise a credible vendor within seconds of landing.
+We build the website, search presence, and proof architecture around those specific decisions so telecom, energy, and industrial customers recognise a credible vendor within seconds of landing.

 Part of